TheDahoom/Sveltekit-seo/README.md

 > Still having duplicated meta?
 Make sure that you're not using `<Seo />` in each page.

 ## Credits
-- Thanks to [GABRYCA](https://github.com/GABRYCA) for implementing a new cool new approach and the multitude of additions that came with it!
+- Thanks to [GABRYCA](https://github.com/GABRYCA) for implementing a new cool new approach, svelte 5 and the multitude of additions that came with them!
 - Thanks to [ArchangelGCA](https://github.com/ArchangelGCA) for the multiple quality of life imporvements and fixes!
 - Thanks to [RodneyLab](https://github.com/rodneylab) for his [blog](https://rodneylab.com/adding-schema-org-markup-to-sveltekit-site/) post which taught me about jsonLd and for suggesting an interesting snippet of code to render jsonLd